chris1837-prog/my_layered-infra/docs/WORKFLOW_COMPOSE.md

 ⸻

-3) Bring the stack up
+4. Bring the stack up

 docker compose up -d --build
 docker compose ps

 You should see the three services.
-Postgres and PgBouncer may show as “starting” briefly while healthchecks pass.
+Postgres and PgBouncer may show as “starting” briefly while health checks pass.

 ⸻

-4) Verify health (happy path)
+5. Verify health (happy path)

 App health endpoint